wellesley-cs230/wellesley-cs230.github.io/policies.md

 **Late Assignments.** We *do not* accept assignments more than 3 days past the deadline.
 The goal of this policy is to make sure we're able to get you feedback in a timely matter, and to ensure the TAs' grading work is manageable (they are taking difficult courses, just like you!).

+**Partnered Assignments.** You *cannot* use late days on partnered assignments.
+As in individual assignments, 10% of the maximum assignment grade will be deducted for every late day, and we *will not* accept assignments more than 3 days late.
+Students who submit partnered assignments individually will receive very delayed feedback (for logistical reasons), and will be marked down in their participation / team-work grade.

 **Extenuating Circumstances.** If an emergency prevents you from completing an assessment/assignment as scheduled, please let us know ASAP.
 Together with your [class dean](https://www.wellesley.edu/advising/classdeans/staff) and/or [health services](https://www.wellesley.edu/healthservice), we will find a way to support you!
 This sets a common standard for all students and ensures you are getting the support you need.

 **Missing Class.** If you know you will need to miss class due to illness or family emergency, let the course instructor know.
 Together, we can figure out how to proceed.